Take a look at some of the biggest, most valuable companies in the world — companies like Google, Microsoft, Apple or Facebook.

 Your core values set the foundation for your entire hiring process.
 It helps inform the type of candidates you want to hire, your company culture, the type of interview questions you ask them, and what you expect from them after they come on board.

 Some entrepreneurs think “culture” means having a cool office, bean bags, and a casual dress code.
-In reality, culture is much deeper than that.
+In reality, company culture is much deeper than that.
 Culture is made up of the personality traits that everyone in your company has that drive your company forward.

 For example, at Single Grain, we value the following traits: